John Cantiloe Joy and William Joy: Artistic output

 Art historians now consider most of the Joys' paintings to have been produced individually.
-Many of their works were unsigned, or the word 'JOY' was included on the side of a boat in a painting, but Josephine Walpole believes it is quite possible to tell the brothers apart, and Andrew Moore considers the notion that they worked jointly on a picture as an unfounded tradition.
+Many of their works were unsigned, or the word 'JOY' was included on the side of a boat in a painting, but Josephine Walpole believes it is quite possible to tell the brothers apart, and Moore considers the notion that they worked jointly on a picture as an unfounded tradition.
 A single painting is known to have been signed by both artists.
 According to the English lawyer and historian Charles Palmer, the commissions the brothers obtained helped them to gain a reputation amongst nautical men for the way they accurately depicted the sails and rigging of a ship.

-John exhibited at the Royal Society of British Artists from 1826 to 1827, whilst William exhibited pictures at the Royal Society, the Royal Academy and at the British Institution, from 1823 to 1845.
+John Joy exhibited at the Royal Society of British Artists from 1826 to 1827, whilst William exhibited pictures at the Royal Society, the Royal Academy and at the British Institution, from 1823 to 1845.

 William Joy's growing recognition in Great Yarmouth was mentioned in Druery's account of a local art collection, when he wrote, "...this would be an excellent and appropriate situation for a series of marine paintings by that eminent artist, William Joy, of Great Yarmouth...".
 His paintings can be the easier to identify, as they are sometimes signed 'W. Joy'.
 His watercolours and oils have palettes that often include blues, greys, blacks and dark greens, as well as indigo, a pigment which faded over time.
 He depicted powerful, raging seas, whipped-up foam and storm-tossed ships: The writer Charlotte Miller praises his "gift for capturing the stark horror of disaster at sea".
 The writer Michael Spender described Joy's work as "undemonstrative and accurate in its nautical detail".
 His paintings have been compared with Joseph Stannard and Charles Brooking, but according to Walpole, his works lack Stannard's "personal charisma".

 John Joy painted in watercolours.
 His palette contains delicate sepia and rich ochre tones, his works are less dramatic than his brother's, and he tended to depict human figures more often.
 According to Moore, he learnt from his elder brother.

-Walpole has described the Joys' later works as "more pictorial", perhaps as a result of being forced to follow the demands of their buyers, or because they had started to exhaust their subject after forty years.
+Walpole has described the Joys' later works as "more pictorial", perhaps as a result of being forced to follow the demands of their buyers, or because they had started to exhaust their subject after 40 years.
 Miller has suggested that the Joys may have found it difficult to adapt to depicting modern coal-powered iron ships, and that their aspirations were more limited than others, such as George Chambers, J.W.
-Carmichael or Clarkson Stanfield.
+Carmichael, or Clarkson Stanfield.